-Deliveries form a major part of any retail business making embracing delivery routing software critical for logistics stakeholders.
+Deliveries form a major part of any retail business making embracing delivery route planning software critical for logistics stakeholders.
 Delivery experience is directly linked to your customer experience, and slow or incorrect deliveries can lead your customers to abandon ship, turning to businesses that offer faster and accurate deliveries.

 However, ensuring seamless delivery route optimization through traditional methods, in the face of increasing order volumes is a challenging task, unless you are aided by intelligent software.

 Statistics also back this statement – stressing on the dual benefits of reduced costs and accurate and swift deliveries, by implementing a customized delivery planning software.
 According to a report, the use of logistics management systems for delivery executions can boost your freight savings by up to 8%.

-If you are considering a delivery truck routing software for optimizing your deliveries and costs, here are 21 things to know that will help you make an informed decision:
+If you are considering a delivery truck routing software for optimizing your deliveries and costs, below are 21 things to know that will help you make an informed decision.
+But before that, to understand each of these points better, let’s quickly tell you about route optimization.

 Imagine you are a third-party delivery provider and manage deliveries for five food vendors in your vicinity.
 Being Saturday, it is an especially busy day, and you have to send out multiple orders in a limited period with limited drivers.
 What do you do?

 You open-up a map and select the best possible route that includes maximum delivery points while avoiding any high-traffic areas – that’s routing, finding the most efficient and economical route between A and B.